XxCHANDLERxX/notes/sci206/README.md

 "Benjamin Franklin had a glass harmonica."
 "Mesmer also used one to 'mesmerize' people."

-Demo: Wood pipe with closed ends.
+*Demo:*: Wood pipe with closed ends.
 Pressure is fixed at either end.
 We can still make a standing wave inside of it, by putting one end on a fire.
 Air moves across one end of a pipe (like blowing on a bottle).
 The wavelength is long (low sound) because the pipe is long)

-Demo: Wooden organ pipe.
+*Demo:*: Wooden organ pipe.
 Whistle gap in the middle, and a removable stopper at one end.
 The "boundary condition" is at the end, so we can change the frequency by removing the stopper.

 Similar: Sliding whistle, dog whistle.

-Demo: Sliding tube with a loudspeaker at one end.
+*Demo:*: Sliding tube with a loudspeaker at one end.
 Sliding it hits a couple of maximums - that's the wavelength of the speaker!

-Demo: Fire tube - you can see standing waves in the high points of the flames.
+*Demo:*: Fire tube - you can see standing waves in the high points of the flames.

-Demo: Clarinet straw - cut a slit in one end and it's like a clarinet.
+*Demo:*: Clarinet straw - cut a slit in one end and it's like a clarinet.
 I can "tune" it by changing the length of the straw, by cutting it!
 "PBBBBBBBBBBbbbbbFffffffOOOOooooooEEeeeeeeeee" *applause*

-Demo: Swinging a plastic tube with ridges - air rushing by the end of the tube pulls air through, and the air vibrates as it rolls over the ridges.
+*Demo:*: Swinging a plastic tube with ridges - air rushing by the end of the tube pulls air through, and the air vibrates as it rolls over the ridges.

-Demo: "To show you how a wine glass vibrates."
+*Demo:*: "To show you how a wine glass vibrates."
 Rubbing the handles of a metal bowl with some water in it creates a standing wave in the water.
 The bowl's shape oscillates, pushing the water.
 You can't see the bowl moving, but you can see the water.

-Demo: Aluminium Rod
+*Demo:*: Aluminium Rod
 Transverse oscillation (bending the rod lengthwise) vibrated it but made no sound (or very low frequency sound).
 Longitudinal oscillation happens when you tap the end of the rod on the ground,